-Here are 10 easy ways to live more sustainably:
+Do you know how to live more sustainably?
+Here are 12 easy ways to live more sustainably.

 Donate your old household items and clothing when you no longer have a use for them, and thrift for new things that you need.
 Thrift stores always have an abundance of things like activewear, denim, winter coats, suitcases, kitchenware, photo frames, puzzles, the list goes on.
 There are so many great finds at thrift stores.

 When we decide to live more eco-friendly, our first instinct is to get rid of everything we own that is plastic, single use, or bad for the environment, but this is just as unsustainable.
-Finish off all those bottles of shampoo, keep using your plastic razor, plastic bags, plastic containers, until they’re not usable anymore, before swapping to eco friendly products.
+Finish off all those bottles of shampoo and keep using your plastic razor, plastic bags, and plastic containers until they are not usable anymore, before swapping to eco-friendly products.

-Don’t let your loaves of bread or fresh fruit go bad and end up in the trash, store them in the freezer and use them again in the future.
+Do not let your loaves of bread or fresh fruit and vegetables go bad and end up in the trash.
+Store them in the freezer and use them again in the future.
 Cut everything up or divide it into meal sized servings to avoid waste and for sake of ease when looking for something to eat in the future.

 There are plenty of stores that stock bulk items.
-Finding what you can purchase in bulk not only saves you money (and multiple trips to the store), it’s also a great way to save on packaging waste.
+Finding what you can purchase in bulk not only saves you money (and multiple trips to the store), but it is also a great way to save on packaging waste.
 Things like cooking oils, sauces and snacks can all be bought in bulk.

 When washing your non-whites, washing them with cold water will save energy and still leave your clothes nice and clean.
 For an added bonus, skip the clothes dryer and dry your clothes the old fashioned way, in the sun!